Skip to main content

 While the specific tasks a Scrub Tech performs can vary based on where they work, there are some commonalities across each position.

-Scrub Techs prepare operating rooms by setting up the appropriate equipment and ensuring it’s working properly prior to surgery.
+Scrub Techs prepare operating rooms by setting up the appropriate surgical equipment and ensuring it’s working properly prior to surgery.
 They ensure the operating room is well-stocked with supplies, so the Surgeon has everything they need throughout the operation.
 Once they bring patients into the operating room, they disinfect incision sites and cover the patient with sterile drapes.

 During an operation, they stand alongside Surgeons to serve as a second pair of hands.
 They hand Surgeons the appropriate tools throughout an operation and hold surgical instruments or internal structures in place during an operation.